If you’ve been noticing that your succulent has been looking a bit droopy lately, you’re not alone.

 If you think your succulent may have root rot, the best thing to do is remove the plant from its pot and inspect the roots.

-If the roots are black or brown or smell foul, then the plant has root rot and needs to be treated.
+If the roots are black or brown or smell foul, the plant has root rot and must be treated.

 Remove all the soil from the roots and cut away any infected parts of the root.
-You may also need to repot your succulent in a new pot with fresh soil.
+You might also find it necessary to transplant your succulent into a new pot using fresh soil.

-Be sure to keep your succulent in a location where it will get plenty of sunlight.
+Be sure to keep your plant in a location with plenty of sunlight.

-Root rot can be caused by overwatering, so make sure you’re not watering your succulents too often.
+Root rot can be caused by overwatering, so ensure you’re not watering your plants too often.

 Only water succulents when the soil is dry.